 Aggressive driving is certainly not unique to Houstonians, but they do make an art of it.
 It’s not unusual for individuals to forgo using their turn signals for fear that doing so will only cause other drivers to speed up and block them from merging.
 Similarly, it’s fairly commonplace to witness drivers force their way into or out of an exit-only lane because they waited until the absolute last second to merge.

-Having a little training in defensive driving tactics could help you react more safely to your fellow drivers.
-Bonus, if you get a traffic ticket in Houston, a defensive driving class could help get it dismissed.
+Having a little training in defensive driving tactics could help you react more safely to your fellow drivers, and if you get a traffic ticket in Houston, a defensive driving class could help get it dismissed.
 A number of locations throughout the city offer online and in-person courses.
 A few helpful tips include:

-Budget Plenty of Time -- and Then Double It
+Budget Plenty of Time—Then Double It

-Houston is huge.
-The eight-county metropolitan area covers 8,778 square miles -- an area bigger than the state of New Jersey.
-The 610 Loop alone is 42 miles long, and Beltway 8 is 88 miles long.
-It’s no surprise then that getting places in Houston can take a considerable amount of time.
+Houston is huge: The eight-county metropolitan area covers 8,778 square miles— an area bigger than the state of New Jersey.
+The 610 Loop alone is 42 miles long, and Beltway 8 is 88 miles long, so it may come as no surprise that getting places in Houston can take a considerable amount of time.
 Some things to consider when calculating how much time you’ll need:

-- A few minutes can make a world of difference.
-Leaving at 4:55PM could shave 20 minutes off your drive time if it means you can get out onto the freeway before the masses get out of work during rush hour; because of this, many Houstonians opt for alternative work schedules -- going in early or leaving late --so that they can avoid the worst of the traffic.
+- A few minutes can make a world of difference: Leaving at 4:55 p.m. could shave 20 minutes off your drive time if it means you can get out onto the freeway before the masses get out of work during rush hour; because of this, many Houstonians opt for alternative work schedules—going in early or leaving late—so that they can avoid the worst of the traffic.

-Lastly, Don't Forget "The Wave"
+Don't Forget "The Wave"

-Houstonians might often be aggressive or inpatient on the road, but they aren't rude.
+Houstonians might often be aggressive or impatient on the road, but they aren't rude.
 If another driver lets you merge in front of them, it is customary to acknowledge their generosity with a friendly wave of the hand and a smile in the rearview mirror.
 After all, Houston might be a big city, but Southern Hospitality rules still apply.